caleb-chu/Grin-Programming-Language-Interpreter/README.md

 # Projects

-The precise requirements for your interpreter are discussed later in this write-up, but we'll first need to agree on the definition of the Grin language that your interpreter will implement.
-Grin is a programming language, though its design is quite different from Python's, so we'll first need to acquaint ourselves with how it works.
-Given a Grin program, you'll need to know, first and foremost, what its output is meant to be.

 A Grin program is a sequence of statements, one per line.
 Here's an example of a Grin program:

 LET MESSAGE "Hello Boo!"